PyMarc2/virus-propagation-simulator/README.md

 For now, the parameter file is filled with proportion of the Quebec's population age according to last 2019 surveys.

+# NEW IN VERSION 0.3
+- Simulator is now at version 0.3.
+- README will be updated soon.

 # NEW IN VERSION 0.2
 - Implementation in a live graphGUI!
 (But no parameter can be changed yet)
 ![Demo GUI](doc/explication_1.gif)